Your child will wake up during a nightmare but stay asleep during a night terror.

 When your child wakes up from a nightmare, hold and comfort them.
 Sit beside them and tell them you will be nearby if they need you.

-Avoid getting in the bed beside them as this may create a sleep association.
+Avoid getting in the bed beside your child as this may create a sleep association.
 A sleep association is when your child depends on something like a parent being with them to fall asleep.
 Instead, leave both your and your child’s bedroom doors open so they know you are near.

 Use a dim light if needed